simon-bouchard/cv-inference-triton/README.md

 From first pipeline to final: **+34% throughput** (59 → 79 inf/s) and **-30% latency** (35.6 → 25.0ms).
 The most expensive hardware resource (GPU) is now the limiting factor, not CPU software overhead.

+(This progression tracks the `yolov8s` detection pipeline through exp 01–03. `geoclassifier`, exp 04, is a separate model/track and isn't part of the same optimisation arc.)

 ## Benchmark summary

 | Exp | Scope | Configuration | p50 @c=1 | Peak throughput | Saturates at |